tschutter/cctools/README.rst

 meaning that that particular setting/feature is off/not being used. cctools.py therefore translates all boolean values that are not "Y" to "N".

+I use "mitmdump -w foo.mitm" and "mitmproxy -n -r foo.mitm" to analyze HTTP traffic between the browser and CC.